wagner-group/wagner-group.github.io/_projects/2023-11-30-markmywords.md

 important.
 Prior works have proposed numerous schemes to watermark text, which would benefit from a systematic evaluation framework.
-This work focuses on text watermarking techniques — as opposed to imnage watermarks — and proposes a comprehensive benchmark for them under different tasks as well as practical attacks.
+This work focuses on text watermarking techniques — as opposed to image watermarks — and proposes a comprehensive benchmark for them under different tasks as well as practical attacks.
 We focus on three main metrics: quality, size (e.g. the number of tokens needed to detect a